mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 ## July 18, 1981 Dharma Talk by Dainin Katagiri Roshi
 ### Transcribed by Kikan Michael Howard

-<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/blue-cliff-record-case-18" target="_blank">Listen to the Online Audio Archive</a>
+<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/blue-cliff-record-case-18" target="_blank">Listen to the original recording</a>

 <a class="nr-custom-trigger">Listen using NaturalReader</a>